 Most lenders will not finance older RVs.
 If this is the only type of RV you can afford, it is worth considering a personal unsecured loan.

 RV lenders often require inspections of older RVs before deciding to finance them.
 These inspection fees are your responsibility and can cost anywhere between $120 and $1200.

 Taking out an RV loan essentially puts you in debt.
 This can be a step backward from the freedom you were looking for with the RV lifestyle.
 You will need to remember the monthly payment in your budget, which means other areas of living may need to be cut.
 For those that live a full-time RV life, income needs to be generated while on the road in order to make these payments.
 Time spent making money is less free time.
 Having debt can also weigh on you mentally, especially if you have a tight budget.

-If RVing is a dream but finances are not favorable, the best place to start is by renting.
+If RVing is a dream but finances are not favorable, the best place to start is by renting and trying.
 Rent different RVs to find what you like and what fits your needs and budget.
 Then make a plan and a budget and start saving.
 You would have to save for a long time or win the lottery to buy an RV in full, but this is what loans are for.
 And loans don’t have to be scary.
 When you plan and save for a decent down payment, you can get an RV loan that will not break the bank.

 Buying an RV for living in it or just using it for family vacations is not an investment but a liability and should not be taken lightly.
 There are pros and cons as with any major purchase, and all parts of the equation need to be considered.
 There is a lot of fun and freedom to be had with RVing, whether it is full-time or every available weekend.
 Plan ahead, save, boost your credit score, and then look for the right RV for you.
 Then, hit the open road.